A Quick Guide to IDL Event Organisation

 6. Don’t forget to register it!
 The International Day of Light is a global celebration and we want to showcase in our Event Programme all the interesting initiatives that will be organised.
 Be sure to include your event on the IDL Event Calendar by registering here.

 7. Engage with us!
 You can connect with the official IDL social media channels to share event updates, images and news.
-We encourage you to follow the IDL Facebook, Instagram, and Twitter pages and by using the hashtag #lightday2024 or #lightinourlives2024.
+We encourage you to follow the IDL Facebook, Instagram, Bluesky and Twitter pages and by using the hashtag #lightday2025.
 If you have any questions, please don't hesitate to contact us.

 Specific Guidelines for Virtual & Hybrid Events